tyshaw1994/e3-notes/E32019Notes.md

 #### The Bad
 - Very few games overall, too much focus on DLC and tired franchises (Tom Clancy)
 - Nothing exciting or surprising

+# Square Enix

+## New games
+- Circuit Superstars (2020) - Indie motorsport game
+- Romancing Saga 3 (coming soon)
+- SaGa Scarlet Grace (coming soon)
+- War of the Visions: Final Fantasy Brave Exvius (no release date given)
+- Outriders (Summer 2020) - not sure what this game is, looks like a shooter
+- Final Fantasy VIII Remastered (2019)
+- Marvel's Avengers (May 15 2020)

+## Updates
+- Final Fantasy VII Remake (Mar.
+3 2020) - Would have personally preferred they kept it fully turn based but the mix of real time combat and ATB seems pretty interesting.
+- Final Fantasy Crystal Chronicles Remastered (Winter) - Gonna probably play this game
+- The Last Remnant Remastered (available now)
+- Dragon Quest Builders 2 (July 12 2019)
+- Dragon Quest XI S (Fall 2019)
+- Kingdom Hearts III Remind (late 2019)
+- Final Fantasy XIV Shadowbringers (July 2 2019)
+- Oninaki (Aug.
+22 2019)

+### Grade: C+

+#### The Good:
+- FFVII remake looks pretty tight
+- Some of the ports/remasters are interesting (SaGa, Last Remnant, FFVIII)

+#### The Bad:
+- No big bombshells (where's Yoko Taro?
+What about Bravely Third?)
+- Too much focus on games that were already announced